Increase engagement by using some of the platform’s built-in tools to communicate with your students and followers.

 Head to How do I post a discussion in my class or to my followers? for step-by-step instructions on how to post a discussion in your class.

-Discussion announcements work similarly to class discussions but instead of communicating with students within a single class, you are sending a message to the Skillshare community members that follow your profile.
-For that reason, discussion announcements are a great tool to augment your teacher brand, share updates about upcoming classes, or announce giveaways.
+General discussions work similarly to class discussions but instead of communicating with students within a single class, you are sending a message to the Skillshare community members that follow your profile.
+For that reason, general discussions are a great tool to augment your teacher brand, share updates about upcoming classes, or announce giveaways.

-Head to How do I post a discussion in my class or to my followers? for step-by-step instructions on how to post a discussion announcement to your followers from your teacher profile.
+Head to How do I post a discussion in my class or to my followers? for step-by-step instructions on how to post a general discussion to your followers from your teacher profile.

 Best Practices for Engaging Discussions

 People love to talk about themselves!
 Find ways to pose questions that link the class content to your students’ personal lives or experiences — bringing in diverse perspectives is a great way to invigorate a class community.
-Alternatively, you can use discussion announcements to ask your followers for their opinions, such as what class topic you should teach next, or which of your draft designs they like better.
+Alternatively, use discussions to ask your students for their opinions, such as what class topic you should teach next, or which of your draft designs they like better.

 Check in every 1-2 days to reply to unanswered student questions with your helpful tips and insights.